GreenFlag31/pdf-to-image-generator/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional comment**
 Please provide any additional relevant informations.

-An accurate description leads to a faster bug resolution.
-Thank you :)
+_An accurate description leads to a faster bug resolution.
+If you like this library please star it (:_